 Here is an example of various items with average prices in Italy:

 |Basic lunch (with a drink)||$15||Downtown, in most cities|

 |1 liter (1/4 gallon) of gas||$1.7||Useful if renting a car|

 |Monthly ticket for public transport||$40||If you are staying for longer period of time|

 |Pack of cigarettes||$6||Marlboro or similar|

-Due to its geographical diversity, Italy has changing climate throughout its territory.
-North, as it is close to Alps, can have harsh winters, while south enjoys more Mediterranean climate.
-Coastal areas have pleasant and moderate climate throughout a year.
+Due to its geographical diversity, Italy has different climates throughout its territory.
+North, as it is close to the Alps, can have harsh winters, while the south enjoys a more Mediterranean climate.
+Coastal areas have pleasant and moderate climates throughout the year.

 Overall temperatures in Italy range from – winter temperatures going down to few degrees below zero and with summer to up to 35 C (95 F).
 Rain and snow are very common during autumn and winter, especially in the north.